 DHS bullies states into complying by threatening to refuse travel to their citizens, but continues to back down.
 I predicted they would back down before the Presidential election in 2016 and they did.
 They’ve continued to back down since.
 Nonetheless most states have made enough progress for DHS to deem them compliant.

-All states and territories have been deemed compliant except Maine; New Jersey; Oklahoma; Oregon; American Samoa; Commonwealth of the Northern Mariana Islands.
-As long as you don’t live in one of those states you just need a most-current version of your license to proceed through TSA
+All states and territories have been deemed compliant except New Jersey, American Samoa, and the Mariana Islands are ‘under review’; Oregon has an extension through August 7, 2020; Oklahoma has an extension through September 18, 2020.
+As long as you don’t live in one of those places you just need a most-current version of your license to proceed through TSA

-In any case I think we can confidently predict that the federal government will back down again rather than start denying travel en masse to citizens one month before the next Presidential election as well (unless all states obtain waivers or are deemed compliant by then).
+In any case I think we can confidently predict that the federal government will back down again rather than start denying travel en masse to citizens one month before the next Presidential election as well.

 Why Are IDs Demanded at Security Checkpoints in the First Place?